Rhoban/vive_provider/README.md

 # Vive provider

-This OpenVR based code can be used to grab positions from the vive, allow you to calibrate it, and to run a server that broadcasts the positions over the network.
+This OpenVR based code can be used to grab positions from the HTC Vive, allow you to calibrate it, and to run a server that broadcasts the positions over the network.

 ## Get the dependencies